Winter preparation is critical for over-the-road trucking.

 Accidents are often due to excessive speed.
 Driving at the speed limit may be legal, but it is often too fast for snow-covered and/or icy road conditions.
-Take as much time as necessary.
+Be cautious and take as much time as necessary.
 Do not hurry.
-Speed can kill you or others on the road.
+Speed can deadly.

 2. Keep a safe following distance.

 Leave plenty of room between you and the vehicle in front of you, and watch the sides of your truck.
 Stay back approximately a quarter of a mile whenever possible.